mikepthomas/projects/_posts/minatures.md

 ## Railroad

+> Working in the shadows, The `Railroad` aim to champion and protect Synths across the Commonwealth.
+> Preferring subterfuge and stealth to a straight up fight, the `Railroad` work through highly skilled agents stationed throughout the Wasteland to achieve their goals.
+>
+> When pushed into unavoidable conflict, these specialised operatives come together to form a diverse combat team.
+> Able to lean on one another, the `Railroad` are an incredibly adaptable force, always able to call on the right person (or robot) for the right job.[^railroad]

+[^railroad]: [Modiphius Entertainment](https://www.modiphius.net) (2023).
+"Railroad Force List" _FOWW CAPITAL-1-008_, Version 7.0 page 1.

 ### Battle Mode Force List

 | Item                            | Purchased | Digital                                       |     Downloaded     | Released   | Notes                 |